braintrustdata/autoevals/README.md

 AutoEvals is a tool for quickly and easily evaluating AI model outputs.
 It comes with a variety of evaluation methods, including heuristic (e.g. Levenshtein distance), statistical (e.g. BLEU), and model-based (using LLMs).

+Many of the model-based evaluations are adapted from OpenAI's excellent [evals](https://github.com/openai/evals), project but are implemented so you can flexibly run them on individual examples, tweak the prompts, and debug their outputs.

+You can also add your own custom prompts, and use AutoEvals to deal with adding Chain-of-Thought, parsing outputs, and managing exceptions.

 ## Installation

 To install AutoEvals, run the following command: